-Although some of these trails have limited access, as you need a permit to travel through and stay overnight in many of these areas, others the only limitation is time and effort.
+Many of these trails have trail quotas and limited access as you need a permit to travel through and stay overnight in many of these areas, however others the only limitation is time and effort.

 - Fontanillis & Dicks Lakes, Desolation Wilderness, El Dorado Co.

 - Great weekend trip to a pair of fabulous lakes near Lake Tahoe

 - Lake Aloha, Desolation Wilderness, El Dorado Co.

 - Hike from Echo Lakes to this dramatic, granite-bound lake.

 - Kennedy Lake, Emigrant Wilderness, Tuolumne County

 - The perfect weekend trip to a stunning mountain lake

 - Multi-day trip to a fabulous fishing lake